CortexIntelligentAutomation/docs/content/en/docs/2023.5/_shared/architecture/components/purpose/configuration-management-service.md

-application service that handles the creation and deletion of Tenant Systems.
+Application Service that handles the creation and deletion of Tenant Systems.